DFE-Digital/get-into-teaching-app/app/views/pages/cookies.md

 **Purpose:** These Cookies are used to track information about traffic to the Website and how users use the Website.
 We measure Website usage so that we can gain a better understanding of how people use our site.
 This enables us to improve the information that we provide.
 It also ensures that the service is available when you want it, and that it delivers information quickly.

 The information gathered via these Cookies may directly or indirectly identify you as an individual visitor.
 This is because the information collected is typically linked to a pseudonymous identifier associated with the device you use to access the Website.
-We may also use these cookies to test new pages, features or new functionality of the Website to see how people react to them.
+We may also use these Cookies to test new pages, features or new functionality of the Website to see how people react to them.

 | Name                                                | Purpose                                                                                                                                                        | Expires after                                              |
 | ------                                              | --------                                                                                                                                                       | -------                                                    |